Shanthini-25/100-days-coding-challenge/README.md

 More formally, if he wanted to go from A to B directly and the price is C dollars, then he would write A B C on a card.
 Each move was written on a different card.
 Sridhar was a great planner, so he would never visit the same place twice.
 Just before starting his journey, the cards got shuffled.
 Help Sridhar figure out the actual order of the cards and the total cost of his journey.

+DAY - 92
+Let X be the set of all integers between 0 and n-1.
+Suppose we have a collection S1, S2, ..., Sm of subsets of X. Say an atom A is a subset of X such that for each Si we have either A is a subset of Si or A and Si do not have any common elements.
+Your task is to find a collection A1, ..., Ak of atoms such that every item in X is in some Ai and no two Ai, Aj with i ≠ j share a common item.
+Surely such a collection exists as we could create a single set {x} for each x in X. A more interesting question is to minimize k, the number of atoms.

+DAY - 93
+After IOI Ilya decided to make a business.
+He found a social network called "TheScorpyBook.com".
+It currently has N registered users.
+As in any social network two users can be friends.
+Ilya wants the world to be as connected as possible, so he wants to suggest friendship to some pairs of users.
+He will suggest user u to have a friendship with user v if they are not friends yet and there is a user w who is friends of both of them.
+Note that u, v and w are different users.
+Ilya is too busy with IPO these days, so he asks you to count how many friendship suggestions he has to send over his social network.